estebanmunchjones2019/nodemailer-form-article/Readme.md

 //Import firebase from node_modules import firebase from 'firebase';

-//you copy and paste this config from your Firebase Console const firebaseConfig = {
+//you have copy and paste this config from your Firebase Console const firebaseConfig = {
     apiKey: "{your-apiKey}",
     authDomain: "{your-authDomain}",